Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Extensions

 The extension to time-varying rates preserves the dimensionality reduction structure from Theorem~\ref{thm:nested_wait_heavy_traffic}.
-The key adaptation is that threshold conditions~\eqref{eq:nested_wait_thresholds_time_varying} must hold at every time instant $t \in [0,T]$, replacing constant rates $\lambda_j$ with accumulated arrivals $\lambda_j[t, t+\Delta t]$ over each iteration window.
-Because arrival rates are continuous and bounded, the coupling construction remains valid: prompts transitioning from segment $k$ to $k+1$ still couple to a Poisson process, now with time-varying rate $\sum_{j=k+1}^m \lambda_j^t$.
-The Lindley recursion and Doob's maximal inequality apply identically, bounding queue lengths with the same logarithmic overhead.
+The key adaptation is that threshold conditions~\eqref{eq:nested_wait_thresholds_time_varying} must hold uniformly over physical time \(t \in[0,T]\), replacing constant-rate arrival counts with the scaled-window arrivals \(\mathcal A_j^{(\zeta)}(t,h)\) over each service-normalized iteration window.
+These upper-side conditions control overload and memory growth.
+The separate first-segment waiting condition controls the time needed for the Segment 1 entry queue to reach its threshold.
+For downstream segments, prompts transitioning from segment \(k-1\) to segment \(k\) are controlled by the corresponding time-varying thinning probability.
+The Lindley recursion and Doob's maximal inequality apply with worst-case arrival and thinning parameters, bounding queue lengths with the same logarithmic overhead.
 Appendix~\ref{appendix:: proof of nested optimality, time varying.} provides the detailed proof.